 Regardless of what your Pennsylvania tenant has done, harassment of any kind is never justified.
 It’s illegal and can result in various forms of legal actions being taken against you, as the landlord.
 A court may impose a penalty.
-This fine can go up if you have a history of harassing your tenants.
+This fine can go up if landlords have a history of harassing their tenants.

 To guard your reputation, as a landlord, and avoid legal issues, you’ll want to avoid any of the following behaviors: